 The campus network is built on a fully redundant Ethernet backbone, spanning three supernodes, 14 nodes and approximately 180 radial buildings.
 Communication speeds are 10 Gbps between supernodes, a minimum of 10 Gbps between nodes, and one Gbps from nodes to radials and telecommunication rooms.

-Wireless access is available in more than 80% of campus buildings.
+Wireless access is available in almost all campus buildings.

 At the department level, every room (classroom, office, lab, etc.) is served by one or more voice/data outlets.
 Multicast for streaming media is available at departmental request.